nsopt3/ECE_366_Project_2/README.md

 #### Contributions for part B:

 Retrieved the most up-to-date code from the GitHub repository, copied it into the MARS software, and proceeded to run the code to make sure it performed as intended.

+#### Contributions for part C:

+Coded a majority of part c using the code from parts a and b.

 -----------------------------------------------------------------------------------------------------------------------------------------